jjovelc/UngrinM_KvasovaP_GastroidRNA/report-1.md

   4. Gene ontology analysis

 #### Quality control
-Because the quality of libraries is very high (typical of 50 cycles libraries), no quality trimming was required.
+Quality assessment was performed using FastQC and MultiQC.
+The libraries demonstrated excellent quality with typical Q scores above 30 throughout the read length (typical of 50-cycle libraries), indicating high sequence confidence.
+Based on the quality metrics, no quality trimming or additional preprocessing was required before quantification.

 **Figure 1.** Quality scores (Q) for all libraries, including end1 and end2.<br>
 <div align="center">